American University of Malta: Proposed campus at Żonqor Point

 When the university project was announced in May 2015, the government offered Sadeen Group 90000 m2 of Outside Development Zone (ODZ) land near Żonqor Point in Marsaskala on which to build the university.
 A natural park, partially funded by the university, would be set up nearby.
 An early proposal also included the incorporation of the 19th-century Fort Leonardo into the university campus.
 Prime Minister Joseph Muscat stated that constructing the university in Marsaskala would pressure the owners of the former Jerma Palace Hotel to redevelop the site, which has fallen into disrepair since being closed down in 2007.

 The proposal to use ODZ land raised concerns among environmentalists, and multiple NGOs, the Alternattiva Demokratika (AD) political party, the Malta Developers Association, and the Church spoke out against the proposal.
 Residents of Marsaskala and southern Malta supported the university project by signing a petition in its favour.
-Muscat responded to the criticism by stating that the Malta Environment and Planning Authority would consider other sites in the southern part of the island, and a public consultation process was subsequently made in order to select an alternative site for the university campus.
+Muscat responded to the criticism by stating that the Malta Environment and Planning Authority would consider other sites in the southern part of the island, and a public consultation process was subsequently made to select an alternative site for the university campus.